cryptonight/subtoshi/README.md

 Edit: The following readme is OUT OF DATE and needs updating.
 I will update it later.
 Also, please DO NOT clone yet, I am still cleaning the repo

+Folders:
+1. Admin: Don't worry about this, it's just an admin dash I'm working on
+2. WWW: The exchange's code

-This server is operating under a 2 server setup.
+This server is operating under a 2 port setup.

 Port 80 points to /var/www
 Port 8083 points to /home/ubuntu/git/exchange